roadrunner-server/docs/app-server/nginx-with-rr.md

 ### WebSocket proxy

-To enable WebSocket connections using Nginx proxy, you need to configure the proxy accordingly.
+To enable WebSocket connections using an Nginx proxy, you need to configure the proxy accordingly.

 This can be done by including the following configuration in the Nginx configuration file: